TanVD/konfy/README.md

 val value = envVar.get<Int>("value", default = 5)
 ```

+#### Conversions

-Note: all providers includes a parameter in a constructor for a conversion
+Almost all providers (excluding JNDI) include a parameter in a constructor
-function.
-This function will be used to convert value from string
+for a conversion function.
+This function will be used to convert values from
-representation to specific type.
-Conversion is needed only if specific
+string representation to specific type.

-configuration format does not support such type of parameters, and it should
+Conversion is needed only if specific configuration format does not support
-be deserialized from text representation.
+such type of parameters, and it should be deserialized from text representation.

+Konfy assumes following formats of values:
+* Boolean: true, false
+* Integer: 1
+* Double: 1.0
+* String: "string"
+* Array: [1, 2], ["1", "2"]

 ### Chaining